Bylaws

 ETHICS AND DISCIPLINE

 5.01.
 Ethics Rules.
-Each member is encouraged to comply with the Principles of Medical Ethics of the American Medical Association and with the Bylaws (and any amendments thereto) of this Association (collectively, the “Ethics Rules”).
+Each member is encouraged to comply with the Principles of Medical Ethics of the American Medical Association, with the Bylaws (and any amendments thereto) of this Association (collectively, the "Ethics Rules") and with the AABIP’s Conflict of Interest (COI) policy.

 5.0.2.
 Conflict of Interest.
-All Directors are required to submit a conflict of interest statement to the Board of Directors for annual review prior to the anniversary of their appointment date.
-Disclosures should include but are not limited to income, investments, and items of value received from and on behalf of pharmaceutical, medical equipment and device entities that are valued at greater than $3,000 within a 12 month period.
+All Directors are required to submit a conflict-of-interest statement to the Board of Directors for annual review prior to the anniversary of their appointment date.
+Disclosures shall include but are not limited to income, investments, and any items of value received from and on behalf of pharmaceutical, medical equipment and device entities that are valued at greater than $ 0 in the prior 12 months or predicted to occur in the following 12 months from the time of the disclosure, as per AABIP’s COI policy.

 ARTICLE VI